Peel Commission: History

 With the collapse of the Ottoman Empire at the end of World War I, The United Kingdom was given a mandate by the League of Nations to administer the region known as Palestine.
-The mandate was to end in 1948.
+The mandate continued in force until the United Kingdom withdrew from it in 1948.
 The solution led to other problems, however, as the British sought to honor the Balfour Declaration while protecting the rights of the prior inhabitants of the territory.
 The British government investigated numerous possibilities for the region, including partition.

 The commission was established at a time of increased violence; serious clashes between Arabs and Jews broke out in 1936 and were to last three years.
 On 11 November 1936, the commission arrived in Palestine to investigate the reasons behind the uprising.
 The commission was charged with determining the cause of the riots, and judging the grievances of both sides.
 Chaim Weizmann made a speech on behalf of the Jews.
 On 25 November 1936, testifying before the Peel Commission, Weizmann said that there are in Europe 6,000,000 Jews ... "for whom the world is divided into places where they cannot live and places where they cannot enter."

 The Mufti of Jerusalem, Hajj Amin al-Husseini, testified in front of the commission, opposing any partition of Arab lands with the Jews.
 He demanded full cessation of Jewish immigration.
 Although the Arabs continued to boycott the Commission officially, there was a sense of urgency to respond to Weizmann's appeal to restore calm.
 The former Mayor of Jerusalem Ragheb Bey al-Nashashibi—who was the Mufti's rival in the internal Palestinian arena, was thus sent to explain the Arab perspective through unofficial channels.

-In 1981 it was disclosed that the Jewish Agency Executive Political Department had installed microphones in the room the commission was meeting and Ben Gurion was able to read transcripts of evidence held in camera.
+In 1981 it was disclosed that the Jewish Agency Executive Political Department had installed microphones in the room in which the commission was meeting and Ben Gurion was able to read transcripts of evidence held in camera.

+Membership

+The Chairman of the Commission was William Peel, 1st Earl Peel and the Vice-Chairman was Sir Horace Rumbold, 9th Baronet.
+The other members were Sir Laurie Hammond, Sir Morris Carter, Sir Harold Morris, and Reginald Coupland.